3-d Calabi--Yau categories for Teichm\"uller theory: 3CY categories of surfaces

+\begin{remark} The terms of the first type are seemingly more ad-hoc than the terms of the second type, which just generalize the terms in the structure maps for $\mc F_\XX$.
+Without them, however, the $A_\infty$-equations would not hold. \end{remark}

-If $X\in\XX$ is an arc ending in a point $p\in M$ define $c_{p,X}$ to be the path which starts and ends at $X$ and goes once (resp. three times) around the boundary component of $\widehat{S}$ corresponding to $p\in M_+$ (resp. $p\in M_-$).
-The paths $c_{p,X}$ are also characterized by starting and ending at the same point and having bi-degree $(3,1)$.
+Terms of the first type are defined as follows.
+If $X\in\XX$ is an arc ending in a point $p\in M$, define $c_{p,X}$ to be the path which starts and ends at $X$ and goes $3/\mathrm{ind}(p)$ times around the boundary component of $\widehat{S}$ corresponding to $p$.
+The paths $c_{p,X}$ are also characterized by the properties of starting and ending at the same point and having bi-degree $(3,1)$.
 The curvature terms are then defined as

-where $X\in\XX$ starts at $p\in M$ and ends at $q\in M$ using the orientation of $X$ coming from the grading.
-To see that the second relation in \eqref{m20_m01_rels} holds, note that if $a$ is a boundary path, then both terms are up to sign the same boundary path.
-The first term comes with a sign $\varepsilon_-(a)+1+1$ while the second comes with a sign $\varepsilon_+(a)+1+|a|+\pi(a)$ and these are opposite by \eqref{parity_def}, so the terms cancel.
-We have thus established the following.